splunk/public-o11y-docs/apm/apm-alert-visualize/alert-conditions-apm.rst

      - Request rate in the last 10 minutes is more than 5 deviations above its historical norm, cyclical over 1‑week periods; The 90th percentile of request rate in the last 10 minutes is more than 30% above its historical norm, cyclical over 1‑week periods.

 Alert conditions for error rate detectors
 ==========================================
-These are the built-in alert conditions for error rate detectors that are available in Splunk APM.
+These are the built-in alert conditions for error rate detectors that are available in Splunk APM detectors.
+These conditions are available when you select :guilabel:`Error rate - Service/Endpoint`, :guilabel:`Error rate - Service`, or :guilabel:`Error rate - Workflow` when you create an APM detector.

-These conditions appear under Alert condition after you select :guilabel:`Service Error Rate` or :guilabel:`Workflow Error Rate` under Alert signal when you're creating a detector.

 .. list-table::
    :header-rows: 1